|II.||Chart & Converter|

-Roman numerals were invented as the Romans needed a system in order to easily price different goods and services.
+Roman numerals were invented as the Romans needed a system to easily price different goods and services.
 Roman numbers were widely used throughout the Roman Empire in everyday life.
 Following the fall of the Roman Empire, numerals continued to be used throughout Europe up until the 1600's.
-The Romans adopted the numeral system from their predecessors in central Italy, the Etruscans, they simply made a number of changes to improve the system.
+The Romans adopted the numeral system from their predecessors in central Italy, the Etruscans, they simply adapted and improved the system.

 Roman Numerals Chart